 Is it legal to brew homebrew at work in Dallas-Fort Worth?

-If you’re reading this post then you are probably already homebrewing and waist-deep in a sea of homebrewing equipment and ingredients.
+If you’re reading this post then you are probably already waist-deep in a sea of homebrewing equipment and ingredients.
 As a fellow homebrewer I thoroughly understand the fascination, if not obsession, with the hobby.
-I know that some people work in businesses where there is some open space and sometimes brewing occurs during or after work hours on the work premises.
+I know that some people work in businesses where there is some open space.
+Sometimes brewing occurs during or after work hours on the work premises.
 Naturally, this often also means homebrew is served somewhere on the worksite.
 So is this legal?
 No…and there are some good reasons why employers should be cautious about permitting brewing on their business location.

-Aside from the brewing licensing issue, there are other legal risks involved with brewing in a non-brewery setting on commercial property, particularly for the employer.
+Aside from the brewing licensing issue, other legal risks exist with brewing in a non-brewery setting on commercial property, particularly for the employer.
 First and foremost, the brewing equipment may violate OSHA safety requirements for either the operation of the brewing equipment within the business premises or the operation of the brewing equipment around hazardous compounds or equipment.
 The same goes for local building codes, local health codes and so forth.
-It would not take much for a local code enforcement officer to bring a lot of problems to the employer for letting brewing occur within the premises of the wrong kind of business.
+It would not take much for a local code enforcement officer to bring a lot of problems to the employer.
 One surprise audit could be all it takes.

 An additional concern for the employer, and the employees, is the risk of injury to one or more people in the workplace caused by the brewing equipment.
 Sure, brewing equipment is generally safe when reasonable care is taken by the brewers but in a busy workplace that may not always be the case.
 Even in home settings where the brewer might have plenty of quiet space to brew, accidents happen and injuries follow.